 The Gibbes Museum of Art is according to The New York Times one of the top places to visit in its “36 Hours in Charleston” piece.

-I agree and I always had a wonderful time enjoying their collections which now have a much larger space to be displayed.
+I agree and I always had a wonderful time enjoying its collections, which now, has a much larger space to display new acquisitions.